dorian-marchal/phonegap-boilerplate-documentation/routing.md

 2. The router calls the method `ContactController.show(14)`

    In this case, the action parameter ( `14`) is useless, but the route params are also available in the `route` property of the `globals` singleton.
-   Since it has not been overrided, the action do the following :
+   Since it has not been overriden, the action do the following :
    - Set the content view of the layout with `layout.setPage()`
    - Render the layout : `layout.render()`
    - Slide the layout element as a new page : `pageSlider.slidePage(layout.$el)`